kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 leaderworkerset.sigs.k8s.io/recover=true on the retained leader Pod resets that revision/group's budget and allows recovery.
 Changing this value does not resume an exhausted group.
 It is opt-in: when unset (nil), group recreation is unlimited.
-This field is not supported with groupIdentity=Hash.</p>
+This field is not supported with groupIdentity=Hash.
+Budget exhaustion handling requires Kubernetes 1.27 or later because it relies on deleted Pods reaching a terminal phase while finalizers retain their API objects.</p>
 </td>
 </tr>
 <tr><td><code>subGroupPolicy</code><br/>